revaturelabs/interviewquestions/Java.md

 Consider you are writing a code for an application where the various objects depend on each other.
 So, instead of having each object create and manage its own dependencies, you can use DI to create an object of those dependencies and pass them to each object whenever needed.

-Since the dependencies are managed by the DI, users can modify them without needing to change the code in every object that uses them.
+Since the dependencies are managed by DI, users can modify them without needing to change the code in every object that uses them.

 </blockquote>